-When fall season rolls around, I want nothing more than pumpkin everything.
-When the pumpkin craving hits, these chocolate chip protein muffins deliver.
-They have just the right amount of pumpkin flavor with chocolate chips all throughout.
-I mean, who doesn't like chocolate chips?
+When fall season rolls around, it's time for pumpkin-flavored everything.
+If the pumpkin craving hits, but you want to reach for something healthier, these protein pumpkin muffins deliver.
+They have just the right amount of pumpkin flavor with sweet chocolate chips throughout.

-These tender Kodiak Cake pumpkin muffins are perfect with a cup of coffee.
-Whether enjoyed for breakfast or as an afternoon snack, I am certain you will enjoy these chocolate chip pumpkin muffins.
+These tender Kodiak pumpkin muffins are perfect with a cup of coffee or a cold glass of milk.
+Whether enjoyed for a healthy breakfast or as an afternoon snack, I am sure you will enjoy these chocolate chip pumpkin muffins.

-This recipe does not use a full can of pumpkin puree.
-If you have extra pumpkin puree to use up, try making a Pumpkin Cream Cheese Pie or a tray of these Mini Pumpkin Bread Loaves.
+This recipe does not use a whole can of pumpkin puree.
+If you have extra pumpkin puree, try making a pumpkin cream cheese pie or a tray of these mini pumpkin bread loaves.

 Jump to: